-Current law H.R.
-4 (House-passed) H.R.
-4 (Senate Finance Committee) Grants to states for access and visitation programs The 1996 welfare reform law (P.L.
+Current law S. 667 (as reported by the Senate Finance Committee) H.R.
+240 (as approved by the House Ways and Means Subcommittee on Human Resources) applied consistently with UIFSA, and clarifies the rules regarding which child support orders states must honor when there is more than one order.
+Grants to states for access and visitation programs The 1996 welfare reform law (P.L.
 104-193) authorized grants to states (via CSE funding) to establish and operate access and visitation programs.
-The purpose of the grants is to facilitate noncustodial parents' access to and visitation of their children.
+The purpose of the grants is to facilitate moncustodial parents' access to and visitation of their children.
 An annual entitlement of \$10 million from the federal CSE budget account is available to states for these grants.
 Eligible activities include but are not limited to mediation, counseling, education, development of parenting plans, visitation enforcement, and development of guidelines for visitation and alternative custody arrangements.
 The allotment formula is based on the ratio of the number of children in the state living with only one biological parent in relation to the total number of such children in all states.
 The amount of the allotment available to a state will be this same ratio to \$10 million.
-The allotments are to be adjusted to ensure that there is a minimum allotment amount of \$50,000 per state for FY1997 and FY1998, and a minimum of \$100,000 for any year after FY1998.
-States may use the grants to create their own programs or to fund programs operated by courts, local public agencies, or nonprofit organizations.
-The programs do not need to be statewide.
-States must monitor, evaluate, and report on their programs in accord with regulations issued by the HHS Secretary.
-No provision.
-The Committee bill would have increased funding for Access and Visitation grants from \$10 million annually to \$12 million in FY2004, \$14 million in FY2005, \$16 million in FY2006, and \$20 million annually in FY2007 and each succeeding fiscal year.
-The Committee bill would have extended the Access and Visitation program to Indian tribes and tribal organizations that had received direct child support enforcement payments from the federal government for at least one year.
-The Committee bill included a specified amount to be set aside for Indian tribes and tribal organizations: \$250,000 for FY2004; \$600,000 for FY2005; \$800,000 for FY2006; and \$1.670 million for FY2007 or any succeeding fiscal year.
-The Committee bill would have increased the minimum allotment to states from \$100,000 in FY2004, \$140,000 in FY2005, \$160,000 in FY2006, and \$180,000 in FY2007 or any succeeding fiscal year.
-The minimum allotment for Indian tribes and tribal organizations would have been \$10,000 for a fiscal year.
-The tribal allotment would not have been able to exceed the minimum state allotment for any given fiscal year.
-The allotment formula for Indian tribes and tribal organizations that operate child support enforcement programs would have been based on the ratio of the number of children in the tribe or tribal organization living with only one parent in relation to the total number of children living with only one parent in all Indian tribes or tribal organizations.
-The amount of the allotment available to an Indian tribe or tribal organization.
+The allotments are to be adjusted to ensure that there is a minimum Increases funding for Access and Visitation grants from \$10 million annually to \$12 million in FY2006, \$14 million in FY2007, \$16 million in FY2008, and \$20 million annually in FY2009 and each succeeding fiscal year.
+Extends the Access and Visitation program to Indian tribes and tribal organizations that had received direct child support enforcement payments from the federal government for at least one year.
+Includes a specified amount to be set aside for Indian tribes and tribal organizations: \$250,000 for FY2006; \$600,000 for FY2007; \$800,000 for FY2008; and \$1.670 million for FY2009 or any succeeding fiscal year.
+Increases the minimum allotment to states to \$120,000 in FY2006, \$140,000 in FY2007, \$160,000 in FY2008, and \$180,000 in FY2009 or any succeeding fiscal year.
+The minimum allotment for Indian tribes and tribal organizations would be \$10,000 for a fiscal year.
+The tribal allotment would not be able to exceed the minimum state allotment for any given fiscal year.
+The allotment formula for Indian tribes and No provision.